 A city to be explored.
 The secrets of Marrakech will blow your mind.
-We spent 10 days in this ancient city and learnt the DOs and DON’Ts to enjoy this jewel!
+We spent 10 days in this ancient city and learned the DOs and DON’Ts to enjoy this jewel!

 After a shocking first impression followed by an incredible dinner, we decided to relax and enjoy the city.
 One more good night of sleep and we were ready to explore all the secrets of Marrakech.
 Morocco is a contradictory place: richness & poverty, West & East, old & modern, everything living together in an addicted frenzy.

-In total we spend 20 days in Morocco, time enough to get to know a bit of this country and to make our own list about the highlights and things to avoid.
-Our mission is to inspire and help people to travel more and better, so here is our Love and Road “Secrets of Marrakech: DOs and DON’Ts” !
+In total, we spend 20 days in Morocco, time enough to get to know a bit of this country and to make our own list about the highlights and things to avoid.
+Our mission is to inspire and help people to travel more and better, so here are our secrets of Marrakech: DOs and DON’Ts!

 Food is my favorite topic and deserves one entire post about it!
-Please wait till next Thursday and you will be tipsy with all the scents, colors and flavours.
+Please wait till next Thursday and you will be tipsy with all the scents, colors and flavors.

 Marrakech is one of the oldest cities in Morocco.
 More than 1.000 years of empires, conquerors, trades and history.
 A mix of Berbers, Arabs and Moors people.
-During the centuries Morocco develop its life around the Medina (walled ancient city that exists in most of the Moroccan towns).
+During the centuries Morocco developed its life around the Medina (a walled ancient city that exists in most of the Moroccan towns).

-Before we list the unmissable experiences a quick and helpful advice:
+Before we list the unmissable experiences, here is quick and helpful advice:

 - Do not accept help or guidance from a strange on the streets.
-They know you are a tourist and sometimes they will act like a friend, but in the end you will be charge for an outrageous amount of money.
+They know you are a tourist and sometimes they will act as a friend, but in the end, you will be charged for an outrageous amount of money.
 Tourists have said to be harassed and threatened.
-If you need help to find your way ask to someone inside a shop, preferably the attendant.
+If you need help to find your way ask for someone inside a shop, preferably the attendant.

-- On your way you will find lots of children, old ladies and interesting characters.
+- On your way, you will find lots of children, old ladies, and interesting characters.
 They can be awesome people and we do recommend to talk and get to know them.
-But be aware that unauthorised photographies can put you in a delicate situation.
+But be aware that unauthorized photographies can put you in a delicate situation.
 Always ask first!

 - Girls, please, cover yourselves!
 It´s a matter of respect to their culture and religion.
-In the hotel you can wear whatever you want.
-Although, to explore the city, wear a long dress, skirt or trousers, people will treat you more respectfully.
-And don’t forget your scarf, it’s a good accessory to cover shoulders and chest. 😉
+In the hotel, you can wear whatever you want.
+Although to explore the city, wear a long dress, skirt or trousers, people will treat you more respectfully.
+And don’t forget your scarf, it’s a good accessory to cover the shoulders and chest. 😉

 Now the fun part!

 - Orange juice!
 Morocco is super hot in summer, you’ll need to be hydrated.
-Nothing better than a fresh squeezed juice!
-We paid just 4 Dirham per glass full of flavour.
+Nothing better than a fresh-squeezed juice!
+We paid just 4 Dirham per glass full of flavor.
 The sweetest oranges I have ever tried.
 If you are loyal to the same seller you get some free refill!

 - Before start shopping do a henna tattoo on your hands and feet.
 Plenty of ladies will offer to draw and decorate your arm.
 Make sure to check the models first.
 I saw some ugly tattoos there.

-In the beginning we were shy of getting into the shops, asking information e leaving without buying.
-The salesmen put a big pressure on you.
-However, after a few days we learnt to say NO. Big smile on your face and : “No, no… Merci”
+In the beginning, we were shy about getting into the shops, asking for information e leaving without buying.
+The salesmen put big pressure on you.
+However, after a few days, we learned to say NO. Big smile on your face and: “No, no… Merci”

 - Learn about the Berber heritage.
 Many shops sell the Berber stuff: herbs, teas, natural medicines.
-In the jewish quarter we stopped by a Berber shop and met Jacob, he explained us about the products, we drank some tea and as a present I got Berber hand moisturising!
+In the Jewish quarter, we stopped by a Berber shop and met Jacob, he explained to us about the products, we drank some tea and as a present, I got Berber hand moisturizing!
 Argan hand spa!!

-- Carpets is also a big thing around there.
+- Carpets are also a big thing around there.
 I still think they can even fly!!
 Woollen, silk and palm trees fiber.
-They use everything to make and embroider the colorful and dazzlingly carpets.
+They use everything to make and embroider the colorful and dazzling carpets.
 Some of them are fire-proof!
 Ohhhhhhhh!!!

 - When you get tired of the Medina and the souks, scape to the new town.
-Just outside the walls you can see the olive fields, new buildings and a shopping centre.
-More like a western world.
+Just outside the walls, you can see the olive fields, new buildings, and a shopping center.
+More like the western world.

-- Still in the new Marrakech, a secret that needs to be discovered is the Jardin de Majorelle. it’s a oasis in the middle of the dusty and rush.
+- Still, in the new Marrakech, a place that needs to be discovered is the Jardin de Majorelle. it’s an oasis in the middle of the dusty and rush.
 Created by Jacques Majorelle, the garden was bought by Yves Saint Laurent in 1980.
-Beautiful nature, history and a sparkle of fashion in only one place.
+Beautiful nature, history and sparkle of fashion in only one place.

-- By the end of the day go to some restaurant roof top just to drink one more tea and enjoy the stunning sunset.
+- By the end of the day go to some restaurant rooftop just to drink one more tea and enjoy the stunning sunset.
 While the sun goes by, Jemaa el-Fnaa Square comes alive!
-A unique and enchanted view.
-During the 10 days we explored Marrakech we never got tired of this spectacle.
+A unique and enchanting view.
+During the 10 days, we explored Marrakech we never got tired of this spectacle.